Pages: 40 Size: 8.5 x 11

-Selected as a Top Ten Children's Book of 2022 by the New York Public Library; and a selection of Social Justice Books (a Teach for Change project)!
+Selected as a Top Ten Children's Book of 2022 the New York Public Library; a selection of Social Justice Books (a Teach for Change project); Winner of the 2023 Paterson Prize Books for Young People; selected by the Association for Library Service to Children to their 2023 Summer Reading List; Next Generation Indie Book Award Finalist!

 A buddy story that spans generations, and a love letter to the Black family connections that survive the Great Migration.